Thursday, April 19, 2018

-The Academic Access Program at Marymount Manhattan enrolls, supports, and graduates students with a range of disabilities, from learning disabilities to physical impairments.
+The Academic Access Program at Marymount Manhattan enrolls, supports, and graduates students with a range of abilities, from autism spectrum disorders to physical impairments.
 Students are provided with targeted, multifaceted support to foster academic success.

-In addition to basic accommodations such as Extended Testing Time and Note Takers, the Program provides:
+In addition to basic accommodations such as extended testing time and note taking assistance, the Program provides:

-- 2 hours a week with a learning specialist
+- Two hours a week with a learning specialist

 - Academic coaching for executive functioning skill-building

 - Personalized academic counseling by major